C4ptainCrunch/thesis/source/index.rst

 Artificial Intelligence approaches to play Awale
 ================================================

-Many algorithms have been proposed and studied to play sequential perfect information games.
+Many algorithms have been proposed and studied to play zero-sum sequential perfect information games.
-We start by describing simple algorithms to be used as a baseline (random and greedy).
-Then follow with algorithms computing the exact minimax tree, either starting from the root (:math:`\alpha\beta` pruning Minimax) or the leaves (retrograde analysis).
+We start by describing simple algorithms to be used as a baseline (random and greedy) and then continue with algorithms computing the exact minimax tree, either starting from the root (:math:`\alpha\beta` pruning Minimax) or the leaves (retrograde analysis).
 As those are often impractical for big game trees, we present their depth-limited variants (depth-limited minimax and end-game databases).
 We then explore approaches that overcome the limitation of the previous algorithms by iteratively estimating the value of promising sub-trees of the game such as Monte Carlo tree search (MCTS) and the most recent approach from Deepmind: Alpha Zero :cite:`AlphaZero`.

-We will quickly present and implement the above-mentioned and then focus on MCTS and its variants as they are computationally feasible and do not require expert knowledge about the given game to make reasonable decisions.
+We will quickly present and implement the above-mentioned algorithms and then focus on MCTS and its variants as they are computationally feasible and do not require expert knowledge about the given game to make reasonable decisions.

-Before presenting those, we describe a :code:`Player` class that every implementation will then reuse and implement two basic agents to be used as a baseline in our comparisons.
+Before presenting those, we describe a :code:`Player` class that every implementation will then reuse.
 The :code:`Player` class keeps track of the game state internally.
 At each turn of the game, the :code:`Player` is called with the method :code:`play()` to inform it of the action played by their opponent
 (and thus update their internal state) and then chooses an action with :code:`get_action()`,